 The greatest degree concerns those who act upon the first and second level, while also striving to protect their hearts from idle thoughts and the whisperings of the devil.
 Those who reach this degree confine themselves to only making dhikr of Allah Most High.
 This is the fast of the elect of the elite and it is the perfection of the fast.

-This Ramadan, let us exert ourselves to reach the highest level – specifically in our marriages.
+This Ramadan, let us exert ourselves to reach the highest level – specifically in our marriages and families.

-Let us guard our tongues and not fight with our husbands over what to serve for iftar.
+Let us guard our tongues and not fight with our husbands or relatives over what to serve for iftar.

-Let us purify our limbs and replace one bad habit in our marriages with a good habit.
+Let us purify our limbs and replace one bad habit in our personal relationships with a good habit.

-Let us seek refuge from any selfish intentions and concentrate on giving back through displaying good character towards our husband and children.
+Let us seek refuge from any selfish intentions and concentrate on giving back through displaying good character towards our husbands and children.

 Let us verbally and mentally fast from complaining about our circumstances and deepen the strength of our patience and gratitude.